Victory over Islamic State to be announced after enclave searched: SDF

 U.S. Secretary of State Mike Pompeo, on a visit to Jerusalem, told reporters victory was “close”.

-He was proud of “the work that the United States did, the Department of Defense did, that the folks fighting down in the Euphrates river valley did,” he said.
+He was proud of “the work that the United States did, the Department of Defense did, that the folks fighting down in the Euphrates river valley did”, he said.
 “The threat from radical Islamic terrorism remains.
 We need to finish out the last few square meters there, in Syria.
 Still work to do.”

 The Pentagon’s internal watchdog released a report last month saying Islamic State remained an active insurgent group and was regenerating functions and capabilities more quickly in Iraq than in Syria.